rhetr/surplus/README.md

 * when you follow a symbolic link and go back it takes you to back through the original path
 * j is treated differently from left arrow for some reason
 * peak files are big

-## THOUGHTS

-it'd be cool if eventually it is extended to utilize keyboard shortcuts to send samples to other LAU programs or something.